Below you will find links to the various lessons of the Headstart to the Philippines course.

 Lesson 13: Emergency at Home

 The teaching method is a bit “old school” but I still found it useful and even entertaining.
-It may be because I am ex-military and find the method somewhat nostalgic.
-I especially like they way the narrator says “REPEAT!”.

 The course was originally in audio only format with a book to go along with it.
 Almost ALL of the training took place on the audio tapes (yes, “tapes”).